 This classic 70s book is still a must-read today!
 This is one of the best mystery books for 11-year-olds.

 Brian Selznick creates novels, unlike any other author.
 He uses a mixture of writing and detailed pictures to tell the story of his protagonists.
 Wonderstruck is the latest of his gorgeous works.
 This book set in the 70s is actually a dual-timeline story with two main characters.

 Ben’s story, set in the 70s, is told in words, while Rose’s story, set in the 20s, is told through pictures.
 After the death of his mother, Ben is looking for answers about his father.
 Rose is deaf and isolated by her family until she sneaks away to NYC.
 The way their stories intertwine is lovely.

 One morning, Leslie goes to Terabithia without Jess and a tragedy occurs.
 It will take the love of his family and the strength that Leslie has given him for Jess to be able to deal with his grief.
-This 70s book is an award winner for a reason.
+This realistic fiction book set in the 70s is an award winner for a reason.

 Have you read any of these books set in 70s?
 If so, which 70s book is your favorite?